 - Encouraging initiative and trusting people to handle more responsibilities.

-This gives employees control of how they complete tasks to help them gain confidence.
-You simply provide support so they refine their skills and make smart decisions.
+This gives employees control over how they complete tasks, helping them gain confidence.
+You simply provide support so they can refine their skills and make smart decisions.

 The most growth happens when you coach people just outside their comfort zone.
-That stretch assignment perspective accelerates their capabilities so they can take on bigger challenges.
+That stretch-assignment perspective accelerates their capabilities, enabling them to take on bigger challenges.

 Supporting Highly Competent Employees